raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 ## The best card for the casual crypto users

 The **Midnight Blue** card will give you 1% cashback, is free to request and really is a no brainer in our opinion, you don't even have to stake any CRO so there really is no risk on your investment.
+The midnight blue card is a plastic card and as such has less

 If you are just starting to dip your toes into the crypto game then you may be interested in the **Ruby Steel** card which requires a $400 CRO stake and you will get double the cashback of the Midnight Blue card.
 You also get an intro to some of the Crypto.com perks such as a **reimbursement for Spotify**.
 With Spotify in the UK costing £9.99 per month (£120 per year) this means that you will likely get back quite a sizable chunk of your investment if you are opting for the Ruby card, so if you are a Spotify junkie then this may be a good move and lets be honest, in a bull market the Crypto.com cards will beat any AMEX card hands down.